George Gregan: 2001 to 2005

 After the international retirement of John Eales in 2001, Gregan became the Wallabies captain.
 He was an obvious choice to fill the role, as it would be a natural progression from his position as vice-captain, as well as the fact that Gregan was a virtual automatic selection for the national team.

 Gregan played in all of Australia's 6 matches at the 2003 Rugby World Cup.
 He landed an early drop goal in the 17 to 16 victory over Ireland in the pool stages.
 He also scored a try in the 33 to 16 win over Scotland in the quarter-finals.
-Gregan led the Wallabies in defeating the All Blacks in the semi-final.
-This contest led to a controversy for Gregan when he taunted his opponents after defeating them with the comment, "Four more years boys, four more years" i.e. New Zealand would have to wait another 4 years for an attempt at winning the World Cup.
+Gregan led the Wallabies in defeating the All Blacks in the semi-final; he taunted his opponents after defeating them with the comment, "Four more years boys, four more years boys" (that is, New Zealand would have to wait another 4 years for an attempt at winning the World Cup.)
 Australia lost to England in the final.

 Following Australia's loss to the English in the World Cup, Gregan led the Wallabies on a massive winning campaign during the 2004 season.
 After defeating Scotland twice at home, the Wallabies faced the English in a World Cup replay in Brisbane, where they got their revenge, defeating England 51 to 15.
 Under Gregan, Australia lost just three matches in 2004, one against South Africa, one against New Zealand 16–7 in New Zealand and then against France in Paris.